Lt. Courtney Yerington

 The Owensboro Police Department Training Unit Supervisor, Sgt.
 Jason Lee, is under the direction of the Support Division Commander, Major Gordon Black.

 Sgt.
-Mulligan exercises supervision and has staff responsibility over matters within the jurisdiction of the police training and education.

-The Training Unit coordinates develops and conducts training programs for the police department.
-This includes recruit and in-service training.
-The Training Unit conducts training in the areas of firearms, physical fitness, self-defense, officer survival, interpersonal skills, legal issues, and current topics.

-Present | The Owensboro Police Department Training Unit Supervisor, Sgt.
-Jason Lee, is under the direction of the Support Division Commander, Major Gordon Black.

-Sgt.
 Lee exercises supervision and has staff responsibility over matters within the jurisdiction of the police training and education.

 The Training Unit coordinates develops and conducts training programs for the police department.
 This includes recruit and in-service training.
 The Training Unit conducts training in the areas of firearms, physical fitness, self-defense, officer survival, interpersonal skills, legal issues, and current topics.